Privacy notice for a charity (GDPR compliant)

 This template provides detail to data subjects in a number of key areas, including how personal data is collected by the charity, the source of that data, how it is used, and how it is shared.
 It is designed primarily for use offline (or at least with offline data collection).

-The document, as a template, has been designed for general application, the provisions included in it are broad, and they will not necessarily apply to all situations.
+The document, as a template, is designed for general application, the provisions included in it are broad, and they will not necessarily apply to all situations.
 It can therefore only be a starting point in the drafting process and a charity’s trustees will need to tailor the template to the particular circumstances and needs of their charity.

 Some of the optional wording in square brackets in this template relates to ‘special category’ (‘sensitive’) personal data, data relating to criminal convictions, and children’s personal data.
 If your charity will process any such data you may require specific legal advice as to the appropriate wording to be included in this document and about additional measures that may be required.